-TDM to SIP Network Transformation
+TDM to SIP Network Transformation with Metaswitch

 There are thousands of central offices serving small and rural communities around the globe that are still dependent on aging TDM central office switches.
 These older switches are expensive to operate, difficult to maintain and many are reaching their product “end-of-life”.
-At the same time, many of these same service providers are looking to offer new high-value IP delivered services.
+At the same time, many of these same service providers are looking to broadband expansion to offer new high-value IP delivered services.

 When considering a central office switch upgrade, planners need to consider the level of subscriber disruption and cost.
 Truck rolls to install ATAs, media gateways or replacement telephones at the customer premises are expensive and disruptive.
 CPE Self-installation programs are fraught with support issues.
 Disruption from the subscriber perspective are likely to result in some loss to OTT providers, or a decision to eliminate the circuit altogether.
 As a recent customer shared with us “If you must make a change to the central office switch, it is imperative that it is nearly invisible to the subscriber”.